-- env:Sender ter:InvalidArgVal ter:NoProfile The requested profile token Token does not exist. - env:Receiver ter:Action ter:ConfigurationConflict Other configurations of the media profile are dependent on this configuration and removing it would cause a conflicting state of the media profile.
+- env:Sender ter:InvalidArgVal ter:NoProfile The requested profile token does not exist. - env:Receiver ter:Action ter:ConfigurationConflict Other configurations of the media profile are dependant on this configuration and removing it would cause a conflicting state of the media profile.

-5.1.5 Delete media profile
+5.1.5 DeleteProfile